Beachbody is one of the most popular fitness companies on the planet.

 The workouts and eating plans are incredibly comprehensive (maybe a little too much so!), and the value you get for your money is pretty insane.

-Depending on how you want to structure your membership, you can pay as little as $8-9 per month for all access, or aroud $13-14 per month for a shorter-term subscription.
+Depending on how you want to structure your membership, you can pay as little as $15 per month for a subscription, or a little more if you don’t want to commit to a full year.

 Your average gym membership costs around $30-40 per month, to put things in perspective.

 So in terms of value, and for the convenience of being able to completely transform your health and fitness in your own home for less than an hour a day?
-I’d totally recommend Beachbody on Demand.
+I’d totally recommend Beachbody on Demand / BODi

 If you find this review helpful at all, I greatly appreciate you using my link to sign-up before you download on the app store!